CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 In this task, we will configure the nameservers for the root zone.
 In the real world, there are 13 nameservers for the root zone, and they are synchronized through the root zone file maintained by IANA.
-In our emulator, we have only created two root servers, and their container names contain the keywordRoot.
+In our emulator, we have only created two root servers, and their container names contain the keyword Root.
 We will manually synchronize them by putting the identical content in their zone files.

 $ dockps | grep Root